Classical Electrodynamics of Extended Bodies

-is what is left from $\int\rho \vec{E}_{\rm self}+\vec{J}\times\vec{B}_{\rm self}dV$ after removing the portion which contributes to the inertial mass of the object.
-Note that the radiation reaction stays finite as the size of the charge approaches zero: the part which approaches infinity is rolled into the mass.
-Assuming that $m_{\rm bare}$ cancels this infinity to give the measured $m$ constitutes renormalization.

 Eq.~\ref{particleEqOfMotion2} is the equations of motion for the center-of-mass dynamics of a sufficiently stable charge, and is the force law found in text books for a charged particle, or in papers discussing radiation reaction.
-We tried to keep this as general as possible: we didn't assume much about the structure of the charge, only that it is small compared to variations of the external field and stable enough that $\vec{v}$ is well-defined and the different momenta can be related to it.
+We tried to keep this as general as possible: we didn't assume much about the structure of the charge, only that it is small compared to variations of the external field and stable enough that $\vec{v}$ is well-defined (the different momenta are proportional to it).
 If one ignores the radiation reaction, these equations of motion are readily solvable, and effectively describe many experiments\footnote{The radiation reaction is negligible for many situations and may be ignored without too much effect.
 See \cite{jackson}, Ch.
 16 for a discussion of when radiation reaction becomes important for various experiments.}.

 However, including the radiation reaction is much more difficult.
-The radiation reaction term depends heavily on the charge distribution.
+The radiation reaction term depends heavily on how charge is distributed in the object.
 Therefore, in order to solve dynamical problems for the center-of-mass motion of a discrete charged body {\em including the radiation reaction}, one must use a process summarized as follows (this is the process used in all examples in the literature of which the author is aware):